-The Odyssey is 1950s technology, known as discrete circuits.
+The Odyssey employs technology of The '50s, known as discrete circuits.
 Individual transistors, diodes, resistors, and capacitors are wired together to build logic modules.
 There are no chips.
 It was designed for ball-and-paddle games, and it draws three squares and a vertical line to represent the four basic elements of such games: Two players, a ball, and a net or wall.
 Plastic screen overlays provide color and background graphics.
 Each controller has three knobs, controlling the horizontal and vertical positions of their squares, and the "english" to put on the ball.

 Sales started out well (it sold over 330,000 units worldwide), but fell after people incorrectly assumed the Odyssey only worked on Magnavox TVs (which in turn was because they were told such by Magnavox salespeople).
 Baer suggested extending the system's shelf life by producing "active" cartridges which would contain additional circuitry and allow for more elaborate games, but his superiors didn't think it'd be worth the effort.